 Capitalizing the beginnings of words or changing “for” to “4” really doesn’t add much security.
 Remember, if you can think to do this, the people who write password cracking systems have already done the same.
 Unfortunately adding punctuation in truly random manner makes the password too hard to remember.
 Certainly add the obvious punctuation, but recognize that it doesn’t strengthen your password as much as it might appear.

 At every stage in working though this example, we made some real improvements.
 Remember that we’re not trying to reach perfection here.
-We’re looking instead to create better Master Passwords that remain usable.
-Don’t create trouble for yourself by picking a Master Password that’s too difficult to type or too hard to remember.
+We’re looking instead to create better account passwords that remain usable.
+Don’t create trouble for yourself by picking a account password that’s too difficult to type or too hard to remember.

 If people are so predictable, how can we create memorable passwords that aren’t predictable?
 It turns out that Arnold Reinhold published a solution to this back in 1995 to help people create strong and memorable pass phrases for PGP.
 It’s called Diceware.

 Because words have meaning, we can remember a sequence of words even if it doesn’t create a meaningful statement.
 And because there are many more words than there are individual characters, selecting a random sequence of five or so words provides a hard to crack password.